SensehacK/dev-cheatsheet/architecture/concurrency.md

 [tasks](ios/concurrency/tasks.md)
 ## Thread

 Multiple Tasks to be executed by a single thread.
 The thread runs on its own context and doesn't share its context with other threads.
 So running independent work items / tasks on a single Thread is highly recommended.
-When you add shared / mutable data mutation which can be accessed by mutliple threads thus leading to dirty writes.
+When you add shared / mutable data mutation which can be accessed by multiple threads thus leading to dirty writes.
 Which leads to data inconsistency issues.

 Multiple threads can exist on a single process.
 [thread](ios/concurrency/thread.md)